OGGM/oggm/docs/input-data.rst

 - `L3-L5_files/CRU/centerlines/qc3/pcp2.5/no_match <https://cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.4/L3-L5_files/CRU/centerlines/qc3/pcp2.5/no_match/>`_ for level 3 to 5

 If you are new to this, I recommend to explore these directories to familiarize yourself to their content.
-Of course, OGGM will know where to find the respective files automatically, but is is good to understand how they are structured.
+Of course, when provided with an url such as above, OGGM will know where to find the respective files automatically, but is is good to understand how they are structured.
 The `summary` folder (`example <https://cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.4/L1-L2_files/centerlines/RGI62/b_080/L2/summary/>`_) folder contains diagnostic files which can be useful as well.